PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/introduction-to-kubernetes-admission-controllers/index.md

   - Kubernetes
 #slug: kubernetes/introduction-to-kubernetes-admission-controllers/
 summary: Admission controllers provide extension points that augment Kubernetes functionality.
 Admission controllers determine if the request is well-formed and approve or reject the API request.
-description: Admission controllers provide extension points that augment Kubernetes functionality.
+# description: Admission controllers provide extension points that augment Kubernetes functionality.
 Admission controllers determine if the request is well-formed and approve or reject the API request.
 ShowToc: true
-TocOpen: false
+TocOpen: true
 images:
-  - austin-neill-4pHcmcPsP8A-featured.jpg
+  - Admission-Controllers-Cover.png
   - Admission-controller-webhook-Architecture.png
 cover:
-  image: "austin-neill-4pHcmcPsP8A-featured.jpg"
+  image: "Admission-Controllers-Cover.png"
   alt: "Introduction to Kubernetes Admission Controllers"
   caption: "Introduction to Kubernetes Admission Controllers"
   relative: true # To use relative path for cover image, used in hugo Page-bundles